Compare Azure Functions hosting options

 • You want to package custom libraries with your function code to support line-of-business apps.

-• You need to migration code execution from on-premises or legacy apps to cloud native microservices running in containers.
+• You need to migrate code execution from on-premises or legacy apps to cloud native microservices running in containers.

 • You want to avoid the overhead and complexity of managing Kubernetes clusters and dedicated compute.